 Empty Arms' Bereavement Support Group

 WHEN: The fourth Wednesday of each month from 7-9 PM.
 During November and December, we meet on the third Wednesday of the month.
+Please always check the calendar to confirm!

 WHERE: We're located at the Florence Arts and Business Building, 140 Pine Street, Room 2B (basement level), in Florence, MA.
 There is plenty of free parking behind the building.